vim-utils/vim-alt-mappings/README.md

 Please get in touch (via github issue) if you have an idea how to solve the above problems.

+Update: I opened an [issue](https://github.com/tpope/vim-rsi/issues/13) to Tim Pope in vim-rsi plugin, since he uses alt mappings there as well.
+It seems Tim was unaware of the problem as well.

 # Alt mappings in terminal Vim

 ![Build Status](https://travis-ci.org/bruno-/vim-alt-mappings.png?branch=master)